A woman with severe allergy

 Physical Symptoms

-• Scratchiness or discomfort in the throat
+• Scratchiness or just general discomfort in the throat

-• Itching in the throat or ears
+• Itchiness in your throat or even in your ears

 Associated Health Conditions